Colorado STEM School Shooting Suspect Allegedly Targeted Classmates Who Made Fun Of His Gender Identity

-A 16-year-old juvenile who, along with 18-year-old Devon Erickson, is accused of carrying out the Colorado STEM School shooting in May, allegedly targeted classmates who had made fun of him because of his gender identity, NBC News reports.
+Along with 18-year-old Devon Erickson, a 16-year-old juvenile is accused of carrying out the Colorado STEM School shooting in May, allegedly targeting classmates who had made fun of him because of his gender identity, NBC News reports.

 Until now, the motive for the May 7 shooting, which claimed the life of 18-year-old Kendrick Castillo and injured eight others, had been unclear.
 However, court documents released Thursday reveal that anti-LGBTQ bullying may have played a role in motivating the 16-year-old.

 The juvenile, who for brevity’s sake will be referred to as “J,” is biologically female but reportedly prefers male pronouns.
-Authorities say that he was the mastermind behind the shooting, and allegedly drew Erickson into the plot, which he had purportedly been planning for weeks.
+Authorities say that he was the mastermind behind the shooting and allegedly drew Erickson into the plot, which he had purportedly been planning for weeks.

 J allegedly told police that he wanted to take revenge on classmates who had bullied him for his gender identity.
 He allegedly “said he wanted the kids at the school to experience bad things, have to suffer from trauma like he has had to in his life,” and that “he wanted everyone in that school to suffer and realize that the world is a bad place.”
 He allegedly targeted classmates who had “called him names and said he was disgusting for trying to be a guy” as well as referring to him as “a she,” according to court documents.